rancher/dashboard/docusaurus/docs/testing/e2e-testing.md

 yarn cy:run:sorry
 ```

+#### Cypress dashboard installation guide

+The setup is done using a cloud hosting service and with its IP we configured the Sorry Cypress as indicated in the [guide](https://docs.sorry-cypress.dev/guide/dashboard-and-api).
+The process is straightforward, except for the IP which is required to be overwritten within `minio.yml` manifest as the default `http://localhost` value generate CORS issues.

 #### Cypress Dashboard

 E2E tests can be displayed in Cypress dashboard by defining the project ID with the env var `TEST_PROJECT_ID`, then run the script by passing the parameters